enochCodes/enochCodes/README.md

 # Hi!
 My name is Henok Samson 👋

-🌍 I am a Full-stack Software Engineer based in Addis Ababa, Ethiopia.
+### 🌍 I am a Full-stack Software Engineer | 🚀 Co-Founder at Unity Link Solutions |🚀 Founder and former CEO of Aksumite Platforms based in Addis Ababa, Ethiopia.

-### Work experience

-* 🚀 Co-Founder  at Unity Link Solutions
-* 🚀 Founder & former CEO at Aksumite Platforms

 ### Language